H.R. 3959: Protecting Private Job Creators Act

 Who benefits from H.R.
 3959?

-If their securities are easier to quote and trade, they may find it easier or cheaper to attract investors and raise capital.
+Private and smaller issuers whose bonds are easier to quote and trade may find it cheaper to attract investors and raise capital.

-Asset-backed and structured finance market participants
+Asset-backed and structured finance firms

 Who is affected by H.R.
 3959?